-In accordance with point 2.2(a) of Annex II, NSAs should provide in the performance plans full transparency on the determined costs of new and existing investments in respect of the acquisition, development, replacement, upgrade or leasing of fixed assets over the reference period, broken down per calendar year.
+In accordance with point 2.2(a) of Annex II of Commission Implementing Regulation (EU) 2019/317, NSAs should provide in the draft performance plans full transparency on the determined costs of new and existing investments in respect for the acquisition, development, replacement, upgrade or leasing of fixed assets over the reference period, broken down per calendar year.
 Major investments should be detailed and justified, as well as consistent with SESAR deployment and with expected performance benefits.

 The NSA should request the ANSP concerned to provide the data required for this purpose.
-The NSA should ask for information on the assumptions underlying the provided data and should seek to clarify any ambiguities or inconsistencies with the ANSP before incorporating the data in the draft performance plan.
+The NSA should ask for information on the assumptions underlying the data provided and should seek to clarify any ambiguities or inconsistencies with the ANSP before incorporating the data in the draft performance plan.

-The overview of new and existing investments should be provided in a consolidated table covering the elements specified below:
+The overview of new and existing investments should be provided in the consolidated Table 2.1.1 of the updated Excel template for RP3 draft performance plans, covering the elements specified below: